Apruva/FinanceApp/README.md

 # In progress application that visualizes Covid data (norwegian specific)

 # Client:
-Authenticated with Open ID Connect/google and use the access-token to make API calls Visualzie the Covid data in graphs/tabels
+Authenticate with Open ID Connect/google and use the access-token to make API calls Visualzie the Covid data in graphs/tabels

 # Server: